castroian/castroian.github.io/index.md

 I am an **applied data scientist** 📈 with a focus in education and policy.
 My background is in STEM education and information law, and I graduated magna cum laude in 2021 with a B.S. in Microbial Biology and a B.A. in Media Studies, also from the University of California, Berkeley 🐻.

 I finish my graduate program in Spring 2023 and will be looking for full-time positions then.
-If you think I'd be a good fit for your organization, you can reach out to me at [castro.ian(at)berkeley.edu](mailto:castro.ian@berkeley.edu) or through [LinkedIn](https://www.linkedin.com/in/hans-k-castro/).
+If you think I'd be a good fit for your organization, please reach out to me at [castro.ian(at)berkeley.edu](mailto:castro.ian@berkeley.edu) or through [LinkedIn](https://www.linkedin.com/in/hans-k-castro/).

 ---